Smoke from wildfires: How to protect your health

 - People with existing illness or chronic health conditions such as:

-- breathing problems (asthma, bronchitis, home-assisted ventilation, restricted breathing capacity, emphysema, etc...)
+- breathing problems (asthma, bronchitis, on home-assisted ventilation, restricted breathing capacity, emphysema, etc...)

 - heart conditions